 Locally, Virginia Beach is setting aside a quarter of its shots each week for those 75 and older, another quarter for those 65 to 75.

-Chesapeake Health District Director Dr. Nancy Welch also told 10 On Your Side Tuesday that there are currently more than 33,000 persons on Chesapeake’s waitlist and the average age is 62.
+Chesapeake Health District Director Dr. Nancy Welch also told 10 On Your Side Tuesday that there are currently more than 33,000 people on Chesapeake’s waitlist and the average age is 62.

 “So that tells me that a major portion are seniors,” Welch said.